 RE has two main foci: learning about religion and learning from religion.
 Students are encouraged to discuss different beliefs and practices within the world faiths.
 Evaluation of these beliefs and practices is a key skill.

 Students take part in visits to places of worship locally.
-Recent visits have included the Anglican Cathedral and the Orthodox synagogue in Liverpool.
+Recent visits have included two Cathedrals and the Orthodox synagogue in Liverpool.

 Homework is taken seriously by the RE Department and is expected to be done as students always have a week to complete the task.
 Extra help is available for students after school.
 If a student does not complete homework then a detention will be set.
-If three homeworks in a term are not completed then a 45 minute detention will be issued and a letter sent home.
+If three homeworks in a term are not completed then a 45 minute detention will be issued and parents contacted.

 Key Stage 3